 Before you start creating and selling bundles on Amazon, you need to read up on Amazon’s most current guidelines on bundles, which you can find by clicking here.

-Here are my top five reasons why you should consider selling bundles on Amazon:
+Here are my top six reasons why you should consider selling bundles on Amazon:

 This is a huge reason to start selling bundles on Amazon.
 If you’re creating unique bundles, you own the buy box.
 There is no competition if you create a bundle that is unique enough other sellers cannot copy it.
 Back to our example of the kitchen utensil bundle – you would want to have several unique utensils, but you could also include a set of 10 unique recipes in your bundle that no one else can copy and include in their bundle.
 You essentially eliminate your competition in this way.